Deep Brain Stimulation for Cognitive Impairment in Parkinson's Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Deep Brain Stimulation for cognitive impairment in Parkinson's Disease?
+What prior data suggests that Deep Brain Stimulation is safe for cognitive impairment in Parkinson's Disease?

-How is Deep Brain Stimulation treatment different from other treatments for cognitive impairment in Parkinson's Disease?
+What evidence suggests that Deep Brain Stimulation is effective for cognitive impairment in Parkinson's Disease?

 Sarah K Bick, MD